microsoft/distPURL/README.md

 ### 4.2.
 Input Parameters

-Input parameters are necessary to run the ILP pipeline, the user can choose to modify as many of these parameters as they wish, unchanged parameters keep their default values.
+Input parameters are necessary to run the ILP pipeline, the user can choose to modify as many of these parameters as they wish.
+Unchanged parameters keep their default values.
 These parameters are organized in a json file, that could also serve as an input using parameter options, see template: [pipeline_driver_input_template.json](./src/json/pipeline_driver_input_template.json).

 For a detailed description of each parameter, refer to [input_params.md](./src/docs/input_params.md)